 Parasites: An infection caused by a parasitic worm, called schistosomiasis, is a risk factor.
 However, this occurs very rarely in the United States.

-Ethnicity: Caucasians get bladder cancer at higher rates than African-Americans, Hispanics, and Asians.
+Ethnicity: White people get bladder cancer at higher rates than Black people, Hispanics, and Asians.

 Age: Bladder cancer risk increases with age.
 The average age of diagnosis is 73.